Resources

 The Cognitive Style of PowerPoint

 Edward Tufte's critique of slide-think — how bullet-point decks degrade reasoning.
-(Paid booklet.)

 Peer review & rebuttals